 Passing the practical test on a motorcycle of at least 40 kW (53.6bhp) gives immediate access to all sizes of motorcycle.

 You MUST NOT carry a pillion passenger or pull a trailer until you have passed your test.
 Also see Rule 253 covering vehicles prohibited from motorways.
-Law MV(DL)R reg 16

 Moped licence requirements